Dissociation (Psychology): Different Types Of Dissociative Disorders

 This mental health condition causes an individual to feel detached from the world and the reality surrounding them.
 People with depersonalization-derealization disorder report feeling like they are in a fog or a daze and often have difficulty connecting with their own thoughts and emotions.
 They may frequently feel like they're looking in on their life from the outside.
 They might watch themselves going to work, doing the dishes, or spending time with their children, but none of these experiences feel real to them.
 While their physical body is carrying out the actions, emotionally, they may remain detached, dissociated, and removed from the situation.

 Depersonalization-derealization symptoms can last for a few minutes or longer.
-They can occur at any time and come back periodically over the course of a lifetime.
-Up to 75% of people experience a depersonalization-derealization episode in their lifetimes.
+They can occur at any time and may recur periodically over an individual’s lifetime.
+Up to 75% of people may experience a depersonalization-derealization episode at least once in their lives.
 Only 2%, however, experience chronic dissociative episodes.

 Although each type of dissociative disorder has specific symptoms, some general characteristics of dissociative disorders are:

 As with many mental health concerns, an individual living with a dissociative disorder may not realize they’re dissociating.
-Often, family, friends, or loved ones may discern the first warning signs.
+Often, early warning signs are noticed by family, friends, or loved ones.
 If this is the case, it is advised that family and loved ones approach the topic of mental health in a sensitive, gentle manner while encouraging the individual to seek professional help for their disorder.

 Additionally, dissociative disorders can be comorbid with certain conditions, including bipolar disorder, post-traumatic stress disorder, and borderline personality disorder.